-The night-time noise level (Lnight) modelled within the scheme extents ranges between 60 and 65 decibels with noise level ranges dropping to between 50 and 55 decibels for the nearest surrounding Noise Sensitive Receptor (NSR) (residential property) (Scotland's Noise Scotland's Environment).
+The night-time noise level (Lnight) modelled within the scheme extents ranges between 60 and 65 decibels at the southern end of the scheme and between 55 and 60 decibels at the northern end of the scheme extents, with noise levels decreasing to between 50 and 55 decibels for the nearest surrounding Noise Sensitive Receptor (NSRs) (residential) (Scotland's Noise Scotland's Environment).

-The baseline noise and vibration in the scheme extents is primarily influenced by vehicles travelling along the A1 trunk road.
-Secondary sources are most commonly derived from motor vehicles travelling along local network roads, day-to-day urban, industrial, and agricultural land management activities.
+The baseline noise and vibration in the scheme extents is primarily influenced by vehicles travelling along the A68 trunk road.
+Secondary sources are most commonly from day-to-day urban and agricultural activities and from motor vehicles travelling along nearby local network roads.